West Hancock football pounds rival West Fork

 Cole Kelly added 88 yards on just three carries and two scores as the Eagles racked up more than 350 yards of total offense in the first half alone.

-West Hancock (7-0) can take a big step toward an outright district title on Friday when it travels To Graettinger-Terrill/Ruthven-Ayrshire.
+West Hancock (7-0) can take a big step toward an outright district title on Friday when it travels To Graettinger-Terrill/Ruthven-Ayrshire on Friday, Oct.
+18.

-West Fork (4-3) returns home on Friday for a matchup against Bishop Garrigan.

 Post a comment as